Li-ucas-casisd/circuit-ERGM/README.md

 All raw data in the ERGM_Data/ directory can be downloaded from FigShare at: https://doi.org/10.6084/m9.figshare.29329997

 ## 8. Citation
-Chao Liu, Keyi Lu, Longfei Li*.Adapting under pressure: Resilience characteristics and evolution dynamics of innovation networks in China’s integrated circuit industry. undergoing review in technology analysis & strategic managemen
+Chao Liu, Keyi Lu, Longfei Li*.
+Adapting under pressure: Resilience characteristics and evolution dynamics of innovation networks in China’s integrated circuit industry. undergoing review in technology analysis & strategic management